TheRenegadeCoder/sample-programs-website/docs/projects/minimum-spanning-tree/awk/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Minimum Spanning Tree](https://sampleprograms.io/projects/minimum-spanning-tree) in [AWK](https://sampleprograms.io/languages/awk) page!
+Welcome to the [Minimum Spanning Tree](https://sampleprograms.io/projects/minimum-spanning-tree) in [AWK](https://sampleprograms.io/languages/awk)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution